-To “curate” means to cure souls: Which of us had been doing the curating really, and for whom?
+To “curate” means to cure souls… She used that word almost as often as I misused alliterations but which of us had done the heavy curating, really, and for whom?

-I will readily admit here that, aside from the limited repertoire of her music, she’d always had better taste than me.
-Because she was more open to the world and frankly kept cooler company.
+Full disclosure: I will grudgingly admit here that, aside from the limited repertoire of her music, she’d always had better taste than me.
+Because she was more open to the world.

-And I was appreciative of the light and inspiration she brought into our life – and knew that she had abdicated DJ responsibilities to me partly as a kindness.
-For some inviolate, ancient gender rule that required me to remain the hunter gatherer.
+And I was appreciative of the light and inspiration she brought into our life – and knew that she had abdicated the role of Song Selector to me partly as a kindness.
+For some inviolate, ancient gender rule that required me to remain the hunter-gatherer.

 She did feel the need to constantly lean over and nudge the volume knob but that was her agreeable way of asserting the merest possible form of control.
-Of stooping gently with her knowingly ample bosom to conquer.
+Of stooping gently with her knowing bosom to conquer.

 Most times she’d only make it louder.